trungviet17/trungviet17/README.md

 - 🌱 I am a third-year student majoring in Artificial Intelligence at the University of Engineering and Technology, Vietnam National University (VNU-UET).
 I have a strong passion for researching deep learning models, especially large language models.
 Additionally, I am deeply interested in mathematics and data science.

+- ⚡ A fun fact about me: I also enjoy taking care of and keeping fish, particularly Betta fish!.
+And one more thing, if you ever wonder why my wallpaper features Trunks from Dragon Ball, it's because I find him incredibly cool—and his name sounds a bit like mine! :>
 - 👨‍💻 All of my personal projects are available [here](https://github.com/trungviet17?tab=repositories) (GitHub repo).
 Please give a star to these projects if you like them

 - 📫 You can contact me directly via this email: **gnurt17forworking@gmail.com**

-- ⚡ A fun fact about me: I also enjoy taking care of and keeping fish, particularly Betta fish!
 - 🏆 You can check out my latest blog posts [here](https://trungviet17.github.io/).

 <h3 align="left">Connect with me:</h3>